Ongeri35/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists - this script lists all files
-12-file_type - this script prints the type of the file 13-symbolic_link - this script creates a symbolic link
+12-file_type - this script prints the type of the file 13-symbolic_link - this script creates a symbolic link 14-copy_html - this script copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working director